 After you finish a mission or clear out an outpost, don’t forget to check the area for materials.
 All outposts have materials chilling on tables and the like, and plenty also have a safe.
 Story mission areas are also great spots for picking up useful materials.
 Obviously, focus on the main objective first, but then take a look around.

 Unlock Repair Torch and Lock Picking perks

 Most perks in Far Cry New Dawn don’t relate to crafting, but two of them will help you get one of the rarest materials: Titanium.
 Repair Torch and Lock Picking perks both allow you to open safes, while Lock Picking also lets you open locked doors where materials typically reside.
 Most of the safes we found in New Dawn — usually located inside enemy buildings — contained Titanium.
-This is important because Titanium is needed to craft certain weapons and vehicles and it’s in shorter supply than other materials.
+This tidbit of information is key to your success because Titanium is a rare and highly sought-after commodity used to manufacture munitions and mobile machines.

 Go on and return to expeditions

 Another excellent way to rack up extra rewards is on expeditions Each of the seven expeditions can be completed three times (they get harder with each run).
 You can check your Journal to see the rewards for each expedition.
 You’ll typically earn a handful of different materials for completing an expedition (and a lot of them at that).

 You’ll likely spend upwards to twenty minutes per expedition, but it is time well spent as your findings are immense and valuable.
 If you want to uncover the largest treasure troves, you’ll have to go back and repeat a previous mission as the harder the expedition, the greater the prizes.

 - The best open-world games

 - From Kefka to card games, here’s our beginner’s guide to Final Fantasy XIV